Camera offline? check here

 We are a TV / News Media company, can we use your content on-air and/or online?

 We are no longer granting permission for free on-air use of our camera streams, with or without attribution to PTZtv.
-Any such use is strictly prohibted and a breach of our copyright.
+Any such use is strictly prohibited and a breach of our copyright.
 If you would like to discuss terms & conditions for licensing our streams for on-air broadcast use, please send email to firstname.lastname@example.org (qualified media outlets only).

 Do you only cover cruise ports?

 No. Our initial focus is the cruise and marine enthusiast but we will consider any location or subject matter e.g. airports instead of cruise ports, natural instead of nautical, etc.

 When will you cover port XYZ?